 It seems nonsensical: Why sentence a defendant to more than one “life” sentence?
 Life is, after all, life.

 But there are actually practical reasons why courts impose sentences that exceed “life.”
 These kinds of sentences frequently arise in murder cases involving multiple victims.
-(The 2013 punishment for Whitey Bulger is an example.)

 In some jurisdictions, a “life” sentence is a misnomer: The defendant may be eligible for parole after a set number of years, like 25.
 But even where the sentence is life without the possibility of parole, consecutive life sentences may serve a practical purpose.